Chapter 21 The Easy Way To Stop

 Make the decision that you are never going to watch porn again.

 Don’t mope about it.
 Rejoice.

 As already said, porn is a subtle, sinister trap.
-The main problem of stopping isn’t the dopamine addiction - which is certainly a problem, but not the primary one - it’s the brainwashing.
+The main problem of stopping isn’t the dopamine addiction — which is certainly a problem, but not the primary one — it’s the brainwashing.
 Therefore, it’s necessary to destroy all of the myths and delusions first.
-Understand your enemy, know their tactics and you’ll easily defeat them.
+Understand your enemy, know their tactics, and you’ll easily defeat them.
 Having spent large chunks of my life suffering black depression while attempting to quit, upon finally escaping, I went straight to zero without a bad moment.
 It was enjoyable even through the withdrawal period and I’ve never had the slightest pang since.
-On the contrary, it was the most wonderful thing that’s happened in my life.
+On the contrary, it was one of the most wonderful things that’s happened in my life.